 Of course, if your family owned 50 outlets for any kind of remotely viable business in 1973, let alone in an industry with such complex barriers to entry as the oil business, you’d have had to have screwed up pretty badly to not own at least 500 of them today.
-Not that your dad would have let you, of course.
+Not that your dad would have let you screw up that badly, of course.
 But all Jimmy did was help dad use monopoly gas profits to capitalize on economies of scale to buy more gas stations as the country grew (or sprawled, as it were).
 Unless the plan to sell junk food at these gas stations counts separately.

 Anyway, he didn’t cure any disease, he didn’t come up with any especially useful idea, and he didn’t even save a kitten from a tree.